Italy: Tuscany & Umbria

 Start off your first day in Florence right by having a Country Walkers representative greet you at the airport.
 A complimentary car service will whisk you to your centrally located hotel.
 From here, you are perfectly positioned to explore this charming city at your leisure.

-City tour of Siena; 2 hours, easy
+City Tour of Siena; 2-2.5 hours, (approximately 3 miles), easy

 Included Meals: Breakfast, Lunch, Dinner